swichers/drupal-max_image_size/README.md

 ## Related

-These modules will allow you to adjust the site of the displayed image while leaving the original untouched:
+These modules will allow you to adjust the size of the displayed image while leaving the original untouched:

  * [Image Resize Filter](https://www.drupal.org/project/image_resize_filter)